JTinkers/ScribeBot/README.md

 ## Usage
 - Run ScribeBot.exe.
+- Browse workshop for packages, hit download under package you want to get.
 - Select from a list of packages (stored in /Data/Package).
 - Check (or don't) the 'Asynchronous' option.
 - Hit 'Run'.